ModUDuke/Causal-Inference-Introduction/chapter3.md

 test_object("Solution4")
     test_object("Solution5")
     test_error()
     success_msg("Nice job.
 This result makes intuitive sense: people want to get outside more often when it gets warmer than when it's colder, and when it does get colder, they will likely go to fewer games.
 There are potential other complicating factors, like the other variables in our dataset, and some potential complicating factors that aren't in our dataset, like when kids are out of school for the summer and families are therefore more available to go to baseball games.
-So let's keep digging!")"
+So let's keep digging!")
 ```

 ---